 Looking at it from the perspective of a Google search engineer, we might want the results to include both highly authoritative “big brand” websites like Amazon, and highly specialized niche “Expert” websites that go in depth on a single topic.
-Unless you have the budget to be one of the big brands, your strategy should include being seen as a niche expert by including rich, keyword-relevant content on your homepage, and a number of internal pages complementing and supporting the website’s keyword theme.
+Unless you have the budget to be one of the big brands, you will need to exercise the best ecommerce SEO practices.
+Meaning your strategy should include being seen as a niche expert by including rich, keyword-relevant content on your homepage, and a number of internal pages complementing and supporting the website’s keyword theme.

 Case Study: Scott McKirahan, Pitching Machine Stop

 Ecommerce SEO expert Scott McKirahan has effectively used the High Website Relevancy strategy with Pitching Machine Stop.
 Tons of highly-focused content gives the site a very high website relevancy score pushing it’s ranking for “Backyard Pitching Machines” above Amazon.

 Let’s check out how that site looks in CanIRank’s competitive analysis report:

 Despite much lower Website Strength, Pitching Machine Stop is spanking Amazon primarily thanks to much greater Website Relevancy.
 Factors contributing to their higher score include: